kevinpamplona/pdm/README.md

 * Kevin Ho-Yin Lau
 * Kevin Hui
 * Kevin Pamplona
+* Joshua Tsubaki Wu

-Iteration 1 Instructions:
+Iteration 3 Instructions:

-Visit http://limitless-scrubland-2940.herokuapp.com/editor.html to edit the stage.
-You must place a minimum of one start-element and one goal-element.
-Make sure that the start block rests on top of a block-element, or the user-sprite will fall to their bottom-less death.

-Once done, hit 'Render!' and then hit 'Play Stage!'.

-A default stage can be played at http://limitless-scrubland-2940.herokuapp.com/game/game.html.
+Visit http://platformdesignmadness.heroku.com to visit the application.
+Register as a new user, build a new stage, and play.